This course offers a modern research-oriented taught course covering a wide range of topics in algebra, analysis and number theory.

 As a student on this course, we do not anticipate any extra significant costs, alongside your tuition fees and living expenses.
 You should be able to access most of the books you’ll need through our libraries, though you may wish to purchase your own copies which you would need to factor into your budget.

 School scholarships for UoN UK alumni

-We invite our alumni to continue with us for masters study.
-10% of the alumni scholarships may be offered to University of Nottingham graduates (both UK/EU and International) who have studied at the UK campus, for 2020/2021 entry.
+For 2020/21 entry, 10% Alumni scholarships may be offered to former University of Nottingham graduates who have studied at the UK campus.

 Government loans for masters courses